microsoft/vscode-docs/blogs/2020/06/09/go-extension.md

 Both the Go and Visual Studio Code teams recognize the importance of Visual Studio Code for Go developers, and we will continue to work together to deliver a great experience for all *Gophers*.

-Being part of the Go project will also ensure that we’ll engage with the community every step along the way.
-The extension currently depends on many different tools that are maintained by the community, and we are committed to work with the owners of those projects to help reduce the burden of maintenance work on the Go community.
+Being part of the Go project will also ensure that we'll engage with the community every step along the way.
+The extension currently depends on many different tools that are maintained by the community, and we want to work with the owners of those projects to help reduce the burden of maintenance work on the Go community.

-In practical terms, as the extension graduates to being part of the Go project, we will be changing the publisher of the extension from “Microsoft” to “Golang” in the VS Code Marketplace.
+In practical terms, as the extension graduates to being part of the Go project, we will be changing the publisher of the extension from "Microsoft" to "Golang" in the VS Code Marketplace.

 Additionally, the source code repository for the extension is changing to join the rest of the Go project at [golang/vscode-go](https://github.com/golang/vscode-go).

 ## Contributing and support

-In order to offer the best experience to Go developers, we ask you to continue sharing your feedback with us by opening an [issue](https://github.com/golang/vscode-go/issues) on GitHub.
+In order to offer the best experience to Go developers, we ask you to continue sharing your feedback with us by opening [issues](https://github.com/golang/vscode-go/issues) on GitHub.
 We also welcome every [contribution](https://github.com/golang/vscode-go/blob/master/docs/contributing.md) from the community.

 If you need assistance with the Go extension for VS Code, you can connect with our team members on the `#vscode` channel on the [Gophers Slack](https://invite.slack.golangbridge.org).
 Conversations between Go team members working on the extension will take place in the `#vscode-dev` channel in the same Slack workspace, and we welcome discussion on issues and contributions from community members.